 Another thing I could observe was a group of four young Brazilians who were at the door of the place, getting in the way.
 From when I left, and three hours later, when I came back, they were there at the door of the place, sitting on the stairs, getting in the way and bothering people to enter.
 What is the need?

 In Osaka, in Nipponbashi, I also went to a restaurant that had yakiniku in the name.
-But it was just an ordinary restaurant, where you choose a dish and that's it.
-I ordered a super spicy dish and regretted it, but it was delicious.
+But it was just a regular restaurant, where you choose a dish and that's it.
+I ordered a super spicy dish and regretted it, but it was tasty.

-Again, in 2018, on my second trip to Japan, I went three times in one yakiniku.
-As soon as I found my friend Roberto Pedraça, we went on a yakiniku in Kakegawa; the second time, we went back to Hamamatsu.
+Again, in 2018, during my second trip to Japan, I went three times to a yakiniku.
+As soon as I met my friend Roberto Pedraça, we went to a yakiniku in Kakegawa; the second time, we returned to the one in Hamamatsu.

-In Sapporo, in Hokkaido Prefecture, I also went on a yakiniku where I had the opportunity to eat the local specialty, the famous mutton called Jingisukan.
+In Sapporo, in the province of Hokkaido, I also went to a yakiniku where I had the opportunity to eat the local specialty, the famous sheep meat called Jingisukan.

-What did you think of Japanese barbecue?
-Have you had the chance to try it out?
-I strongly recommend visiting a yakiniku when in Japan.
+What did you think of the Japanese barbecue?
+Have you had the chance to try it?
+I strongly recommend visiting a yakiniku when you're in Japan.